-The 43rd Year of this Festival in Santa Fe will be at Camp Stoney on Old Santa Fe Trail on August 25, 26, & 27, 2017.
+The 43rd Year of this Festival in Santa Fe was held at Camp Stoney on Old Santa Fe Trail on August 25, 26, & 27, 2017.
+This TradFest was considered a very successful event by the attendees, musicians, volunteers, and the management of Camp Stoney.
+We have scheduled the 44th year of this Festival for the August 24, 25, 26, 2018.
 This is the weekend before Labor Day weekend, the usual dates for this annual affair.

 The Santa Fe Traditional Music Festival provides a venue for playing, hearing, teaching, and sharing music with fans, friends, other musicians, and people seeking an enjoyable way to spend a weekend.
 It provides people of all ages and backgrounds an opportunity to hear music they might not hear anywhere else; to network and learn more about music and music-making; and to be part of a lively and enjoyable community event—one with a 43-year history of bringing together old and new friends-in a new, beautiful, wooded setting, just 20 minutes from downtown Santa Fe [ 10 miles from the Santa Fe Plaza on the historic Old Santa Fe Trail and 8 miles from the I 25 Exit 284, Old Pecos Trail ].

 We will have an exciting variety of performers, workshops, jam sessions, free tent & RV camping, food vendors, bunk bed rental (bring your own bedroll or sleeping bag).

 Claude Stevenson, Former New Mexico State Folklorist and mandolin player extraordinaire: